Close-up of a dropper releasing a clear liquid serum on a smooth surface, representing skincare serum application.

-Hyaluronic Acid 101: What Does Hyaluronic Acid Do and Who Should Use it
+Hyaluronic Acid 101: What Does Hyaluronic Acid Do and Who Should Use It?

 What is hyaluronic acid?